Developmental Editing and Story Strategy Services

 A little bit more about me:

-I’m the founder of Literary Boston, a website that covers the local literary community, and other past literary roles include library assistant, bookseller, and book festival director.
+I’m the founder and director of Literary Boston, a website that covers the local literary community, and other past literary roles include library assistant, bookseller, and book festival director.
 I hold a BFA in Creative Writing from Emerson and a Master’s in Literature from Harvard, where my thesis on Moby-Dick and Calvinism won the Director’s Prize.
 My short fiction has appeared the North American Review, the Emerson Review, and others, and has received the Leah Lovenheim Award for Short Fiction.
 I recently graduated from GrubStreet's Novel Incubator program, where I’m working on a novel about paramedics in 1970s Boston.

 Let’s get started today!